 - What beliefs about sexuality and gender have we taken from history and culture and put into our Christian beliefs?

 - What is the place of same-sex relationships and gender diversity in the church?

 - As we enter the new kingdom of Jesus, what is scripture saying about sex, sexuality and gender roles?

-Below are a list of resources that explore reformed theological perspectives i.e. that God blesses same-sex marriages, made by people who believe it is clearer to scripture to take this view.
+Below are a list of resources that explore reformed theological perspectives i.e. that God reveals blessing and gifts through the lives of LGBTIQA+ followers of Jesus.
+All of them are from people who take the Bible seriously.
 For those who have landed here with a willingness to explore alternative perspectives, I am both thankful and prayerful for you.

 by David P. Gushee

 This book is a really easy-to-read introduction to a Biblical framework that supports same-sex relationships.
 In Changing Our Mind, Gushee takes the reader along his personal and theological journey as he changes his mind about gay, lesbian, bisexual and transgender inclusion in the Church.